microsoft/LightGBM/python-package/README.rst

 Run ``sh ./build-python.sh install --time-costs``, if you want to output time costs for different internal routines.
 All requirements from `Build with Time Costs Output section <#build-with-time-costs-output>`__ apply for this installation option as well.

+Run ``sh ./build-python.sh install --debug``, to enable debug mode.
+All requirements from `Build in Debug Mode section <#build-in-debug-mode>`__ apply for this installation option as well.

 If you get any errors during installation or due to any other reasons, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then just run ``sh ./build-python.sh install --precompile``.

 Build Wheel File